Personally, I’m not my period’s biggest fan.

 A change in work routine and schedule can sometimes throw off your body clock, which regulates your hormones, but it should get back to normal when your body adjusts to the change or your schedule returns to normal.

-Obviously, if you’ve been through this list and still can’t be sure, see your doctor….maybe it is a baby after all!READ MORE 10 Signs You Are Ovulating
+Obviously, if you’ve been through this list and still can’t be sure, see your doctor….maybe it is a baby after all!Click below to join our survey panel!
+Earn CASH, give your opinion, and have a voice from home!

 Have your periods ever disappeared outside of pregnancy/new baby time?
 How did you get back on track?